brianglass/anastasis/files/holy_fathers.md

 italic">At the Aposticha, Stichera of the Resurrection.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;mso-bidi-font-style:italic">
 Glory.<span style="color:red"> Tone 3.</span></span>

 You became strict defenders of the apostolic traditions, Holy Fathers, for correctly teaching that the Holy Trinity was consubstantial, you overthrew in council the blasphemy of Arius.
-After him you also refuted MakeÂ­donios, the opponent of the Spirit, you condemned Nestorios, Eftyches and Dioskoros, Sabellios and the Leaderless Severos.
-Ask that we, deÂ­livered from their error, may preserve our life unspotted in the faith, we beg.
+After him you also refuted Make­donios, the opponent of the Spirit, you condemned Nestorios, Eftyches and Dioskoros, Sabellios and the Leaderless Severos.
+Ask that we, de­livered from their error, may preserve our life unspotted in the faith, we beg.

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Both now. <span style="color:red;mso-bidi-font-style:italic">Theotokion</span>.</span>